ethereum/EIPs/EIPS/eip-x.md

 ```

 #### pendingRedeemRequest
-The amount of `shares` that the owner has requested to redeem but is not ready to be claimed using `redeem` or `withdraw`.
+The amount of `shares` that the operator has requested to redeem but is not ready to be claimed using `redeem` or `withdraw`.

 MUST NOT show any variations depending on the caller.